ennismore/github-challenge/README.md

 As a stretch goal: Users should also be able to 'bookmark' repositories, displayed when visiting `/bookmarks`.
 These should be stored locally in the browser and persist across refreshes.

-- (The API endpoint you'll need is here)[https://developer.github.com/v3/repos/#list-repositories-for-a-user].
+- [The API endpoint you'll need is here](https://developer.github.com/v3/repos/#list-repositories-for-a-user).
 An API key should not be required.

 ## Tips